Modern Slavery Statement

 All employees are encouraged to report any concerns about a person or property to their line manager.
 See First Responder section for Multi-Agency Safeguarding Hub contact details.

 Wolverhampton Homes See It, Report It (SIRI) process supports the identification of, and response to concerns about a property or a person.
-All staff in the company are made aware of SIRI and encouraged to report any concerns.
+All staff in the company are made aware of SIRI, supported by regular awareness campaigns, and encouraged to report any concerns.

 Business Services

-The primary method of monitoring effectiveness within the supply chain will be the pre-qualification criteria for suppliers and ongoing contract management, which includes a requirement to have measures in place to minimise the possibility of modern slavery in their business and supply chain.
+The primary method of monitoring effectiveness within the supply chain is the pre-qualification criteria for suppliers during the tendering of new contracts and ongoing contract management, which includes a requirement that suppliers take appropriate steps to ensure that there is no slavery or human trafficking in its supply chains.

 Modern slavery policies